Miroslav Sládek: Election success

 In the 1996 legislative election SPR-RSČ obtained 8% of the vote, winning 18 seats in the Chamber of Deputies.
 However, the party was marginalised by other parties and unable to implement its policies, turning instead to the obstruction of the legislative process.
 The party received negative coverage in the Czech media, and the authoritarian leadership of Sládek and several scandals led many members and MPs to leave the party.

 Presidential candidacy

 Sládek was a candidate in the indirect elections for president in 1992, 1993 and 1998, receiving a marginal number of votes.
-A few days before the 1998 election Sládek was arrested and was in prison during the voting, his missing vote enabling the re-election of Václav Havel, who obtained exactly the necessary number of votes.
+A few days before the 1998 election Sládek was arrested and was in prison during the voting; his missing vote enabled the re-election of Václav Havel, who obtained exactly the necessary number of votes.

 Decline and dissolution

 The internal problems of the party and the populist campaign of Miloš Zeman, leader of the Social Democrats, led to a loss of support for SPR-RSČ, and in the 1998 legislative elections the party received 3.9% of votes and no parliament seats.
 The decline of the party accelerated and in 2001 it was forcefully dissolved due to financial irregularities.
 Sládek established a successor party Republikáni Miroslava Sládka (The Republicans of Miroslav Sládek) but failed to attract a significant number of voters.